sounds of our town

 Jumping Fences

 Jumping Fences’ songs traverse working lives, migration and exile, and everyday hopes and joys.
 Their long association with Latin American music resonates deeply in their own compositions.
 They toured to Cuba in 2017 and 2018, and nationally they have performed at numerous festivals and venues in South-East Queensland and Victoria.
 They have composed songs for choirs and conducted workplace songwriting and performance projects in association with the Qld Council of Unions.
-Jumping Fences have released six recordings, most recently ‘Woolloongabba’.
-You can listen to a selection of songs on Spotify, Youtube or Apple Music.
+In 2025, Jumping Fences released two singles ‘Woolloongabba’ and ‘Tiempo y Silencio’.
+You can download the songs from Bandcamp or listen on Spotify, YouTube or Apple Music.

 [website]